...

-Sculpting-Tips.-Refining-surface
+Sculpting-Tips.-Refining-surface copy

 Defining the Surface in clay– Sculpting Tips.